Starved Rock State Park: History

 Starved Rock Lodge and Cabins were built from 1933 to 1939 by the Depression-Era Civilian Conservation Corps.
 The lodge and cabins originally cost between $200,000 and $300,000 to build.
-Another $200,000 was spent on the construction of a 48-room hotel wing after original construction was completed.
-Other alterations were completed between 1986 and 1988 when a major renovation added amenities such as a heated swimming pool and 30-room addition to the hotel.
+Another $200,000 was spent on the construction of a 48-room hotel wing after the original construction was completed.
+Other alterations were completed between 1986 and 1988 when a major renovation added amenities such as a heated swimming pool and a 30-room addition to the hotel.
 The Lodge and Cabins are operated as the Starved Rock Lodge and Conference Center.

 Architecture

 The Starved Rock Lodge and Cabins were designed by Joseph F. Booton and constructed by the Civilian Conservation Corps.
 The lodge has a central lounge, known as the Great Room, and hotel wings and a dining room wing.
 On its exterior, the lodge is primarily constructed of stone, unhewed logs, clapboard and wood shingles.
 Booton's design intended to impress upon visitors the idea of a "woodsy retreat."
 This is seen in the way he designed round log purlins whose unevenly hewn ends extend beyond the lodge's eaves.
 Surrounding the lodge are 12 cabins.
 Two large cabins are sited just west of the lodge while the other ten are situated across a steep ravine, known as Fox Canyon, from the lodge.
-The cabins are constructed of unhewn logs with random corner notches and sit in heavily wooded area meant to evoke a "camping in the woods" feeling.
+The cabins are constructed of unhewn logs with random corner notches and sit in heavily wooded areas meant to evoke a "camping in the woods" feeling.
 The 12 cabins and the lodge cover an area of 17 acres.
 Despite the changes through modernization the lodge still retains much of the charm its architect intended.